ak-tr/stash/README.md

 `POST /stash` - provide values `ttl` and `raw` as JSON to create a stash.

-`GET /stash/:id` - provide ID of stash to get stash; return type is `application/json`.
+`GET /stash/:id` - provide ID of stash to get stash: return type is `application/json`.

 `GET /stash/:id/raw` - provide ID of stash to get stash in raw format: return type is `plain/text`

 `DELETE /stash/:id` - provide ID of stash to delete stash.

-Alternatively, you can view/download the Postman collection [here](https://raw.githubusercontent.com/ak-tr/stash/main/stash_postman.json).
+Alternatively, you can view/download the Postman collection [here](https://raw.githubusercontent.com/ak-tr/stash/main/stash_postman.json) for a more detailed overview of the API.